purs-nix/purs-nix/docs/derivations.md

 The upper options correspond to the flags you can pass `purs compile`.

-`modules.Module.output {}` is a derivation containing the compiler output for all your project's dependencies plus all of `Module`'s dependencies.
+`modules.Module.output {}` is a derivation containing the compiler output for all your project's dependencies plus all of `Module`'s local dependencies.

+`test.output {}` is a derivation containing the compiler output for all the project's dependencies, test dependencies, and all of the local dependencies for the test module.

 ### bundle